 Scripture itself often speaks of the existence and work of the devil or the evil one.
-People usually avoid the well-known name “devil” because it is believed that when his name is used, he makes his presence felt in the people who mention him.
-Based on this commandment, the Church has from the beginning used the practice of Exorcism in Christianity; that is to say, it has written special prayers for the expulsion of evil spirits.
+People usually avoid the well-known name “devil” because it is believed that when his name is used, he makes his presence felt by the people who mention him.
+Based on this commandment, the Church has used Exorcism in Christianity from the beginning; that is to say, it has written special prayers to expel evil spirits.

-Exorcism in Christianity refers to prayers that are usually in the form of a commandment, a curse, or a curse.
+Exorcism in Christianity refers to prayers that are usually a commandment, a curse, or a curse.
 The Saviour Himself heals the two Indra-cities in the land of the Gadarenes or the Germans and the lunatic child.
 From the Saviour, the Holy Apostles receive the command and power to drive out unclean spirits or to cast out demons and to cast them out.

-Through them, the devil and his power are forced by invoking the name of God to depart from the person concerned and from the goods or places haunted by the devil’s power, to depart and do them no more harm.
+Through them, the devil and his power are forced by invoking the name of God to depart from the person concerned and from the goods or places haunted by the devil’s power to leave and do them no more harm.

 What does Exorcism mean?